Multi-Agent Corridor Generating Algorithm: Background

-A \emph{MAPF} problem is defined by a tuple $\langle G, n, s, t \rangle$ where $G = (V, E)$ represents an undirected graph, $n$ is the number of agents, $s: [1, ... , n] \rightarrow V$ maps an agent to a start vertex and $t: [1, ... , n] \rightarrow V$ maps an agent to a target/goal vertex.
+A \emph{MAPF} problem is defined by a tuple $\langle G, n, s, t \rangle$ where $G \doteq (V, E)$ represents an undirected graph, $n$ is the number of agents, $s: [1, ... , n] \rightarrow V$ maps an agent to a start vertex and $t: [1, ... , n] \rightarrow V$ maps an agent to a target/goal vertex.
 Time is discretized, and in every time step, each agent occupies a single vertex and performs one action.
 There are two types of actions: $wait$ and $move$.
 A $wait$ action means that the agent will stay at the same vertex $v$ at the next time step.
-A $move$ action means the agent will move to an adjacent vertex $v'$ in the graph (i.e. $(v, v') \in E$).
+A $move$ action means that the agent will move to an adjacent vertex $v'$ in the graph (i.e. $(v, v') \in E$).
 A \emph{single-agent plan} for agent $i$, denoted $\pi_i$, is a sequence of actions $\pi_i$ that is applicable starting from $s(i)$ and ending in $t(i)$.
 A solution to a MAPF is a set of single-agent plans $\pi=\{\pi_1,\ldots,\pi_n\}$, one for each agent, that do not have any \emph{conflicts}.
 We consider two types of conflicts: {\em vertex conflict} and {\em swapping conflict}.
 Two single-agent plans have a vertex conflict if they occupy the same vertex at the same time, and a swapping conflict if they traverse the same edge at the same time from opposing directions.
 The objective is to find a solution that minimizes the {\em Sum-of-Costs} (SoC), that is the sum over the lengths of $\pi$'s constituent single-agent paths, or the {\em makespan}, that is the maximum length of all $\pi$'s single-agent paths.
-Next, we present some common standard MAPF solvers that we used as baselines in this paper.